Dongtaes/jagr/README.md

     <h1>Java AutoGrader, Implemented in Kotlin</h1>
 </div>

-A tool used to grade Java programs.
+Jagr is a tool used to grade Java programs.
 It is designed to accept graders and submissions created with the `jagr-gradle` plugin.

 ## Setup

-This project's compiled, source and javadoc jars are hosted on [sonatype](https://s01.oss.sonatype.org).
+This project is compiled, source and javadoc jars are hosted on [sonatype](https://s01.oss.sonatype.org).

 Releases are available from `mavenCentral()` and snapshots from the maven repository `maven("https://s01.oss.sonatype.org/content/repositories/snapshots/")`.